mossblaser/recipe_grid/docs/source/tutorial.rst

         print("Hello, world!")
         ```

-The ``recipe-grid`` command has a few options which allow us to automatically
+The :ref:`recipe-grid <recipe_grid_command>` command has a few options which
-rescale the quantities in a recipe.
-In addition to the ``recipe-grid`` command
+allow us to automatically rescale the quantities in a recipe.
+In addition to
-(which compiles a single recipe into a standalone HTML page) a other commands
+the :ref:`recipe-grid <recipe_grid_command>` command (which compiles a single
+recipe into a standalone HTML page) a other commands are provided to, for
-are provided to, for example, produce a static 'recipe book' style website from
+example, produce a static 'recipe book' style website from a collection of
-a collection of recipes.
-We'll return to look at these commands and options at
+recipes.
+We'll return to look at these commands and options at the end of this
-the end of this tutorial.
+tutorial.

 Recipe description syntax